prerit2010/titanicSurvivalPrediction/README.md

 # titanicSurvivalPrediction

-Given the details of the passengers of Titanic, we have to predict which passengers survived the Titanic shipwreck.
+Given the details of passengers of Titanic, we have to predict which passengers survived the Titanic shipwreck.

 Data Source : [Titanic: Machine Learning from Disaster](https://www.kaggle.com/c/titanic/overview)